The Rotary Club of Sydney

-As a multi-dimensional club the Rotary Club of Sydney has a Weekly Club Lunchtime Guest Speaker’s programme plus a wide range of monthly meetings.This enables members to network and socialise with fellow Rotarians as well as engage with one or more of the Club’s extensive list of activities or community service projects at times that fit their work, social and family life.
+As a multi-dimensional club the Rotary Club of Sydney has weekly meetings, most with a guest speaker - a luncheon, a breakfast or drinks - plus a wide range of monthly meetings.This enables members to network and socialise with fellow Rotarians as well as engage with one or more of the Club’s extensive list of activities or community service projects at times that fit their work, social and family life.

 Guests are always welcome.

 |The Peace Building Group is composed of a group of Rotarians committed to promoting peace.
 The meeting often includes a guest speaker.
 1st Thursday of the month 6.00pm to 7.30pm.
 Find out more about this group.||Castlereagh Boutique Hotel, 169 Castlereagh Street, Sydney.
 See notice in foyer on arrival.||There is no cost to attend.
 Drinks can be purchased at the bar.
 Meals are available from the bar for those who wish to stay after the meeting.|